cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 );
 ```

 Ok, we have the _client_ configured with our configuration, we need a connection to the database.
 This is achieved using the _jdbc.getConnection_ method that provides its result (the connection) to a `Handler<AsyncResult<SQLConnection>>`.
 This handler is notified when the connection with the database is established or if something bad happens during the process.
-While we could use the method directly, let's extract the retrieval of a connection to a separate method and returns a `Future`:
+While we could use the method directly, let's extract the retrieval of a connection to a separate method and return a `Future`:

 ```java
 private Future<SQLConnection> connect() {